nurse-the-code/home-project-manager/webclient/README.md

-# Getting Started with Create React App
+# Backend Instructions

+This README file contains instructions for setting up and starting the web client for the Home Project Manager app.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The web client is a React app that uses Apollo Client to communicate with the GraphQL API, and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setup

+1. Install dependencies by running `yarn install`.
+2. Copy the `.env.example` file to a new file named `.env` in the root directory and update the `REACT_APP_GRAPHQL_API_URL` value with the appropriate GraphQL API URL.

 ## Available Scripts